 I was OK at art but school wasn’t the place to hone techniques.
 The art teacher regularly drooled over one or two girls in my class who were obviously going to make A level quite easily – and were also rather well developed by then but I’m sure that wasn’t influencing his attention – woodwork I was Ok at, metalwork fair, French mediocre and German I was just, well – Scheisse.

 So when exams came around, I sucked.
-I got a couple of O levels, and 11 CSE’s of mixed grades, none of them good.
+I got a couple of O levels, and 11 CSE’s ( a lesser qualification to an O level) of mixed grades, none of them good.
 Grade 3 CSE in Maths is particularly appalling.

 After many years I realise that the problem was, I wasn’t bad at Chemistry and Physics, I was bad at maths.
 The subjects I really needed to be good in relied heavily on maths capability.
 In those days, the subject co-ordinators were not joined up, and no-one would have said “If Robert were better in Maths he would do better in Science”.